lovell/sharp/docs/api-input.md

 *   `format`: Name of decoder used to decompress image data e.g. `jpeg`, `png`, `webp`, `gif`, `svg`
 *   `size`: Total size of image in bytes, for Stream and Buffer input only
-*   `width`: Number of pixels wide (EXIF orientation is not taken into consideration)
+*   `width`: Number of pixels wide (EXIF orientation is not taken into consideration, see example below)
-*   `height`: Number of pixels high (EXIF orientation is not taken into consideration)
+*   `height`: Number of pixels high (EXIF orientation is not taken into consideration, see example below)
 *   `space`: Name of colour space interpretation e.g. `srgb`, `rgb`, `cmyk`, `lab`, `b-w` [...][1]
 *   `channels`: Number of bands e.g. `3` for sRGB, `4` for CMYK
 *   `depth`: Name of pixel depth format e.g. `uchar`, `char`, `ushort`, `float` [...][2]